 5.1 Limitation on liability

-(a) To the extent permitted by law, the Company excludes all liability to the Rate Sheet Subscriber in contract, tort (including negligence), under any statute or otherwise for any loss (direct or indirect) or damage arising from or in any way connected with these Terms and Conditions or the Data,
+(a) To the extent permitted by law, the Company excludes all liability to the Rate Sheet Subscriber in contract, tort (including negligence), under any statute or otherwise for any loss (direct or indirect) or damage arising from or in any way connected with this Agreement or the Data, including:

 (i) any failure of, or malfunction in, access to the Data or the telecommunications system connected to it or the Web Portal;